 The NOVA CBE Program has equipped students with the necessary education to provide birth services locally to immigrants, refugees and many families in need.
 We have developed relationships with other non-profit organizations that work specifically with this demographic and have served as advocates for them as they learn to navigate the U.S. health care system.

 This often includes arranging rides to appointments, finding or serving as translators, providing labor support, and becoming communications liaisons with health care providers.
 This is an ongoing aspect of our work that we see as a valuable investment in families, in addition to gaining experience that will translate into the 3rd world setting.

 UNICEF states that the greatest need for health care workers is not doctors, nurses or dentists but for midwives.

-Graduates of the inaugural CBE Program class are now midwifery apprentices, working alongside knowledgeable and experienced midwives, a couple of which should become Certified Professional Midwives this year.
+Graduates of the inaugural CBE Program class are now midwifery apprentices, working alongside knowledgeable and experienced midwives, with several more on their way to becoming Certified Professional Midwives.

 The relationships we've been able to foster with some of the country's most renowned midwives are rare to achieve, especially as the growing interest for midwifery has made it a very competitive field.

 By providing Childbirth Educators, Doulas, Monatrice, Lactation Specialists, and Midwives, we believe we are most effectively responding to the cries of a most vulnerable group in our world.